xg6636/some-programming-exercise/README.md

 # some-programming-exercise

-Some answers of computer science exercises.
+Some answers to computer science exercises.

 Now I have 6 exercises,for exercise no. 1 to 6,the function `if` is allowed to use.